 There are times when a production company cannot hire a local scout because one is not available in the area.
 Then, it would make sense to hire one the company has worked with before since they have an established rapport and work ethic.

 Some location scouts stay with the production after scouting and become the location manager for the production.

 The reason for this is because a lot of times, a location scout will help with permits and other city regulations for the production even before the production starts filming.
 Since the location scout is familiar with the locations and working permits, it makes sense that the production company keeps them on the payroll.

 The location manager handles all the logistics of using the location, such as permits and approval from local governments.
 Whenever problems arise on-site, it's the location manager's responsibility to handle them.
 Such things that could arise are noise control or crowd control.
 Even when the electricity goes out, the location manager quickly remedies the problem.
-He or she is responsible for making sure so filming can continue at that location – because time is money in film production.
+He or she is responsible for making sure so filming can continue at that location—because time is money in film production.

 Being a location manager is a bit tense at times.
 Nathan is an independent contractor, and he has a lot of freedom.
 “I am pretty much my own boss.”

-Robin Mounsey - How a Location Manager Worked on Tough Terrain
+Robin Mounsey: How a Location Manager Worked on Tough Terrain

-Production Designer Works with Original Location
+Production Designer Works With the Original Location

 Mark Putland talks about designing and building a replicate Winchester house in on the Melbourne set.
 Putland went to the original Winchester House in San Jose, California, to shoot some exteriors and interiors.
 Then, he went back to Melbourne and pretty much rebuilt the set to film the bulk of the movie there.
 Watch Putland's interview and learn how he researched to make sure the production design was authentic.